In my post, I show you how you can start a WordPress blog on a budget, step by step.

 Hosting companies sell server space which means they put numerous websites on one server.
 Resources are limited and could cause your site to run slow.

 Then I found Google Cloud.
-I pay less than $1 per month, and my website is never down.
-My website loads fast, too.
+I pay less than $1 per month.
+My website is never down and loads fast, too.

 You use Google Cloud technology to build websites, the same technology Google uses for Google search, Gmail, Google Drive, and YouTube.
 But you have to manage everything yourself.

 If you prefer simple, hosting for $5 a month is a better option.
-The technology is user friendly, and if you have issues, you can contact customer support at any time.
+The technology is user-friendly, and you can contact customer support if you have issues with your site.

 How Much Does Google Cloud Hosting Cost?